jozadaquebatista/Linux-Overview/README.md

 ###useful command set
 #Important People
 - Linus Torvalds
+  - This guy created the linux kernel, based on minix.
 - Richard Stallman
+  - He created the GNU and open projects for the linux kernel, his main porpouse was to create a totally free and open Operating System, and almost had to create the official kernel.
 - Ken Thompson and Dennis Ritchie
+  - These guys had created the C Programming Language, that is used a lot in many things inside the linux kernel and GNU software.

 ##Enviroments
 ##Window Managers